-- 4.1.1 With reference to Chapter 10 of Hundt, 20121, the objectives of the surveys were to: - Determine the presence of bat species within the Proposed Development. - Provide an indication of bat utilisation across the Proposed Development. - Determine the level of activity of all bat species, where possible. - 4.1.2 Bat survey methodology and subsequent interpretation of results made reference to the following guidance documents: - Collins, J. (ed.)
+- 4.1.1 With reference to Chapter 10 of Hundt, 20121 (applicable at the time of survey), the objectives of the surveys were to: - Determine the presence of bat species within the Site. - Provide an indication of bat utilisation across the Site. - Determine the level of activity of all bat species, where possible. - 4.1.2 Bat survey methodology and subsequent interpretation of results made reference to the following guidance documents: - Collins, J. (ed.)
 (2016).
 Bat Surveys for Professional Ecologists: Good Practice Guidelines (3rd Edition).
 The Bat Conservation Trust, London. - Mitchell-Jones, A. J. & McLeish, A. P. (2004).
 Bat Workers Manual.
 3rd Edition.
 Joint Nature Conservation Committee, Peterborough. - Russ, J. (2012).
 British Bat Calls: A Guide to Species Identification.
 Pelagic Publishing, Exeter.